diffo-dev/outstanding/README.md

 | Time               | ~T[11:59:00.000]           |                     | Time                  | any_time, current_time, future_time, past_time                         |
 | Tuple              | {a: :b}                    | handled by Any      | Tuple                 | any_tuple                                                              |

+Maps call outstanding on each element is expected, but allow extra elements in actual.

+Keyword Lists are Lists of Tuples but are handled like Maps.

-Lists are strict in that they must be in order, so lists must have the same number of elements.
+Lists (other than Keyword Lists) are strict in that they must be in order, so lists must have the same number of elements.
 Elements in the list have outstanding called on them.
 The entire list is returned when there is no match.

-MapSets are not strict in that actual may contain additional elements, however difference is used on the elements (which uses equals not outstanding).
+MapSets are not strict in that actual may contain additional elements, however MapSet.difference is used on the elements (which uses equals not outstanding).

-Maps call outstanding on each element is expected, but allow extra elements in actual.
+Tuples not part of Keywork List are matched using Any, which uses equals.

 Date, Time, DateTime and NaiveDateTime are supported, where Expected Function current_date matches today's date, other current times are now +/- 1 min.